Cazzy-Aporbo/Cazzy-Aporbo/README.md

 ### About

-I'm the **Chief Data & AI Officer** at [Loopchii](https://loopchii.com), where I lead the development of human-centered AI systems for healthcare.
+I'm the **Chief Data & AI Officer** at [Loopchii](https://loopchii.com), where I lead the development of human-centered AI systems built for real-world impact.
 My work focuses on closing the gap between what algorithms promise and what they actually deliver for underserved populations.

 **Background:** Lab scientist turned data leader.
 I spent years in quality control at Thermo Fisher Scientific before transitioning to data science, where I learned that the rigor of laboratory work—validation, reproducibility, documentation—translates directly to building trustworthy ML systems.

 **Focus Areas:**
-- Healthcare AI with equity at the center
+- Healthcare AI built for real-world equity and performance
 - Bias detection and fairness in clinical algorithms
+- Bias governance, compliance, and responsible AI regulation
 - Pattern discovery in distribution tails (my [Serendipity Finder](https://github.com/Cazzy-Aporbo/Serendipity-Finder) work)
 - Bridging research and production